Create test case using Script Mode

 Estimated reading time: 4 minutes

-In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the Script view of test cases.
+In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the test case Script view.
 Users with Groovy/Java background can easily edit test scripts in this view.

 This tutorial walks you through the steps needed to manually write a very basic automation test script using Katalon Studio.
-After going through this article, you will be able to understand and be able to use import statements and built-in keywords to compose test scripts.
-It's recommended that you should have some basic scripting background, preferably using Groovy, to efficiently use the scripting capability.
+After reading this article, you will understand and be able to use import statements and built-in keywords to compose test scripts.
+It's recommended that you have some basic scripting background, preferably using Groovy, to efficiently use the scripting capability.

 Given a sample test case with the following steps: